joshcanhelp/josh-to-11/input/symlinked/posts/2010-03-11-make-it-simple-focused-high-performance-and-polished-my-web-philosophy.md

 ---
-title: "Make it Simple, Focused, High-Performance, and Polished: My Web Philosophy"
+title: 'Make it Simple, Focused, High-Performance, and Polished: My Web Philosophy'
-excerpt: ""
+excerpt: I was asked recently by a potential client what my “philosophy of the web” is.
-modified: 2016-04-01 04:26:01
+modified: 2016-04-01T04:26:01.000Z
-tags: ["About JoshCanHelp", "Design", "Site Optimization", "SEO", "Social Media"]
-featured_img:
 wpid: 1471
+tags:
+  - About JoshCanHelp
+  - Design
+  - Site Optimization
+  - SEO
+  - Social Media
+featured_img: null
 ---